-The MSc and PGDip are accredited jointly by the Royal Institution of Naval Architects (RINA) and the Institute of Marine Engineering, Science & Technology (IMarEST) on behalf of the Engineering Council.
-This means that you are automatically recognised as satisfying the educational requirements leading to Chartered Engineer (CEng) status.
+Modules on the MSc and PGDip are accredited jointly by the Royal Institution of Naval Architects (RINA) and the Institute of Marine Engineering, Science & Technology (IMarEST) on behalf of the Engineering Council.

 This gives you an additional benchmark of quality to your degree, making you more attractive to graduate employers.
 It can also open the door to higher-level jobs, most of which require Chartered Engineer status.

 In the news